FR-GRE-BDS-HPC-SW-SAGE2-GMA/iocatcher/doc/client-api.rst

 Object identification
 ---------------------

-Iocatcher is aimed to cache objects from the Motr object storage so it take back his object identification mecanism which correspond to two 64 bits integers (low and high).
+Iocatcher is aimed to cache objects from the Motr object storage so it takes back his object identification mechanism which correspond to two 64-bit integers (low and high).

 Object access API